michaelfester/docs/docs/reference/actions/show-detail-screen.md

 slug: show-detail-screen
 ---

-By default, list items link to their [Details Screen](/docs/details-screen).
-'Show Detail Screen' is, therefore, an action that you will only find on [Lists](/docs/list-styles).
+By default, list items link to their Details Screen.
+'Show Detail Screen' is, therefore, an action that you will only find on Lists.

+{% cta title="Screen Types" description="Learn more about screen types here" url="/docs/screens" /%}

 {% figure src="/docs/reference/actions/show-detail-screen/configure-show-detail-screen.png" caption="Configure Show Detail Screen" /%}